- Wonderful Double Plus (A++) sound on all four sides – this is only the second copy to ever hit the site, and it’s a good one!

 We’ve raved about a number of live albums over the years.
 Some of the better sounding ones that come readily to mind (in alphabetical order) are Belafonte at Carnegie Hall, David Live, Johnny Cash At San Quentin, Donny Hathaway Live, The Jimi Hendrix Concerts, Performance – Rockin The Fillmore, Live Wire – Blues Power, Waiting For Columbus, Get Your Ya-Ya’s Out and Live at Leeds.
 I would be proud to have any of them in my collection.

-The Beach Boys In Concert is unlikely to join that rarefied list, but the better copies are clearly giving us a picture of the band pleasing their fans in the early ’70s, right here in the good old U.S. of A.
+The Beach Boys In Concert will never join that rarefied list, but the better copies are clearly giving us a picture of the band pleasing their fans in the early ’70s, right here in the good old U.S. of A.

 Note that we have never heard good sounding copies of either of the two previous Beach Boys concert albums, so for a live recording of The Beach Boys this is pretty much going to be it.

-What the best sides of The Beach Boys Live Album have to offer is not hard to hear:
+What the best sides of The Beach Boys In Concert have to offer is not hard to hear:

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl domestic pressings like this one offer the kind of Tubey Magic that was on the tapes in 1973
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1973

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low